volver-health/volver-website/about.md

 # At Volver Health, we’re on a mission.

-For Hispanics and Latinx folks in the United States, the significant barriers to accessing, and low engagement with, substance abuse treatment and recovery resources is shameful.
+For Hispanics and Latinx folks in the United States, the significant barriers to accessing, and low engagement with, substance abuse treatment and recovery resources is unacceptable.

 This unmet need constitutes a damaging and hidden burden on the health and well-being of an estimated 30 million people.